CodersInTheCommunity/CodersInTheCommunity.github.io/_posts/2016-09-19-club-meeting.md

 ---

 Coders in the Community is meeting in Mr. Yonemitsu's room 3210 on Monday after school until 2:45.
 We invite you to also attend Knowledge Bowl right after Coders in the Community club.
 Expecting a real good turn out this week.
+UPDATE: We had an excellent turn out this week.
+Congtatulations to the following new members of the club:
+Bryan Fang
+Joey Cook
+Gabriel Sams